Black Hole - Neutron Star and Binary Neutron Star Mergers from Population III and II stars

-Besides binary BHs, Pop.~III stars might also be the progenitors of binary neutron stars (BNSs) and BH-neutron star binaries (BHNSs) detectable with current and next-generation interferometers.
-By the end of the third observation run, the LIGO--Virgo--KAGRA (LVK) collaboration has observed several BHNS and BNS merger candidates \citep{gwtc1,gw190814,gw200105_gw200115,gwtc3_2023,gwtc2.1}.
-Furthermore, the merger GW230529, detected at the beginning of the fourth observing run, has primary component mass $\sim{3-6}$ M$_\odot$ \citep{gw230529}, inside the previously claimed mass gap between the maximum neutron star and minimum BH mass \citep{orosz2003,ozel2010,farr2011}.

-While current GW detectors only probe BNS and BHNS mergers in the nearby Universe (up to $z\sim0.2$, \citealt{gwtc3_2023}), next generation interferometers will be sensitive to neutron star mergers in a much larger portion of the Universe, increasing the likelihood of observing BNS and BHNS mergers from Pop.~II and III star progenitors \citep{branchesi2023, gupta2024, etblue2025}.
+Besides binary BHs, Pop.~III stars might also be the progenitors of binary neutron stars (BNSs) and BH--neutron star binaries (BHNSs) detectable with current and next-generation interferometers.
+By the end of the third observation run, the LIGO--Virgo--KAGRA (LVK) collaboration had observed several BHNS and BNS merger candidates \citep{gwtc1,gw190814,gw200105_gw200115,gwtc3_2023,gwtc2.1}.
+Furthermore, the merger GW230529, detected at the beginning of the fourth observing run, has a primary component mass of $\sim{3-6}$ M$_\odot$ \citep{gw230529}, inside the previously claimed mass gap between the maximum neutron star and minimum BH mass \citep{orosz2003,ozel2010,farr2011}.
+While current GW detectors only probe BNS and BHNS mergers in the nearby Universe (up to $z\sim0.2$, \citealt{gwtc3_2023}), next-generation interferometers will be sensitive to neutron star mergers in a much larger portion of the Universe, increasing the likelihood of observing BNS and BHNS mergers from Pop.~II and III star progenitors \citep{branchesi2023, gupta2024, etblue2025}.

 Here, we present models of BNSs and BHNSs formed from the evolution of Pop.~III and Pop.~II binary stars.
 We study the distribution of their masses and delay times, and their merger rate densities.
 To encompass the uncertainties on Pop.~III stars, we probe different combinations of IMFs and orbital parameters, following the same approach as our previous works on binary BHs \citep{costa2023,santoliquido2023,mestichelli2024}.
 The paper is structured as follows.
 Section~\ref{methods} presents the initial conditions and the numerical codes used.
 Section~\ref{results} shows our main results.
 Section~\ref{discussion} provides a more detailed analysis of the properties of BHNS mergers and compares formation scenarios involving Pop.~III and Pop.~II progenitors for currently observed LVK events using Bayes factors.
 Finally, Section~\ref{summary} summarizes our conclusions.